-The Company currently shares 31 full time employees with Minco Mining, of which nine employees, are located in Vancouver, British Columbia and the other 22 are located in China.
+The Company currently shares 48 employees with Minco Gold, of which 8 employees are located in Vancouver, British Columbia and the other 40 are located in China.
 The Company has allocated funds to recruit additional consultants to assist with exploration programs on its properties in China.
+The Company believes its current premises will provide adequate space for expansion over the next three years.